'Mobile trucker army to fight trafficking'

 She adds that "law enforcement needs to be trained.
 Prosecutors need to make human trafficking cases a priority and actually prosecute these guys to the fullest extent of the law."

-On top of this "our legislation needs to be stronger so that these guys don't just get a slap on the wrist and get be right back out there ... and not just the traffickers but the buyers as well," she adds.
+On top of this "our legislation needs to be stronger so that these guys don't just get a slap on the wrist and get right back out there ... and not just the traffickers but the buyers as well," she adds.

 Kimmel acknowledges that truckers are often seen as potential customers for traffickers looking to pimp out their victims.
-But he says that's another reason why educating and changing attitudes key.
+But he says that's another reason why educating and changing attitudes is key.

 "We need to get rid of this thought that they (prostitutes who approach truckers) are doing it because they are putting themselves through college or that was their choice" as that's seldom the case, Kimmel says.